What's Next (Drake song): Background

 An earlier version of the song surfaced on the internet on February 27, 2021.
 It was noted that various lines of the song resembled those of on an unreleased track with Young Thug titled "What a Time to Be a Slime".
 On March 3, 2021, Drake took to his social media to announce the release of his upcoming EP Scary Hours 2 on March 5, as well as the return of OVO Sound Radio the next day.
 The song was released as track one of the EP.

 In May 2021, rapper Baby Keem revealed he was originally intended to be featured on the single alongside American rapper Playboi Carti (who Drake would later work with on the track Pain 1993).
 In the early morning of September 4, 2021, a day after the release of Drake's Certified Lover Boy, Drake premiered the original version of What's Next with Baby Keem on his radio show.
 The original version includes all vocals from the released version, with an additional verse from Keem.

 Composition

 The song was described as Drake being "on his rapping shit" and "in flex mode", with a "grungy trap production" and a "triumphant-sounding instrumental".
 Lyrically, the rapper shows off "grandiose flexes that only he could relate to".

 Music video

 An accompanying music video was released alongside the single and was directed by Theo Skudra.
-The video was shot in early March 2021 in Toronto and shows Drake dancing at different sites of the city, including the top of the CN Tower, as well as the TTC Subway, Yonge-Dundas Square (now Sankofa Square), and Ripley's Aquarium of Canada.
+The video was shot in early March 2021 in Toronto and shows Drake dancing at different sites of the city, including the top of the CN Tower, as well as the TTC Subway, Yonge-Dundas Square, and Ripley's Aquarium of Canada.